Mark Roman | June 18, 2015 | Premises Liability

 The one good thing that may come from this tragedy is greater awareness about maintaining safe structures.
 Let’s hope landlords everywhere heed the wake-up call and make sure the places they lease are safe for their tenants.

-Contact the Premises Liability Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Clearwater Premises Liability Law Firm of Roman Austin Personal Injury Lawyers for Help Today